 The free hit chip allows you to make unlimited transfers for one gameweek only, essentially acting as a one week wildcard.

 You won’t be docked any points when transfers are made, and your team will return to how it was prior to your activation of the chip once the gameweek is over.
+You won’t gain any team value for the players you’ve chosen for that week.

 How do I activate the free hit chip?